Content Strategies Behind Successful Blogs

 - Audit Existing Content: If you have already published articles, evaluate them honestly.
 Do they fit the new niche?
 If not, consider deleting or redirecting them.

-- Set Up Your Analytics: Ensure Google Analytics and Google Search Console are properly configured so you can track your baseline metrics.
+- Set Up Your Analytics: Ensure Google Analytics and Google Search Console are properly configured so you can track baseline metrics.

 Month 1: Cluster Planning and Initial Pillar